The golden rules of investing

 usually come to you.
 If you are being offered an investment

 opportunity by a person or company that you have not contacted, ask

 yourself: where did they get your details and why are they

 Check out our tips on avoiding scams and get familiar with the

 used by scammers so you can better protect yourself.

 Smart investors don't rush; they plan,

-sure you're clear about why you're investing and only invest in
+the reasons why you're investing and only invest in products you